jessepav/libgdx-wiki-old/Getting-Help.md

 ## <a id="Topic_Title"></a>Title ##

 Write a clear and short title.
-Titles that do not describe the issue (such as "please help") or contain all caps, exclamation marks, etc. make it much less likely that your post will be read.
+Titles that do not describe the issue (such as "please help") or contain all caps, exclamation marks, etc. make it much less likely that your issue will be read.

 ## <a id="Context"></a>Context ##